NoMore201/playmaker/README.md

 There is a working Dockerfile.
 You can build and run it, or use a pre-built image on docker hub:

 ```
-docker run -d --restart always --name playmaker -p 5000:5000 -v /srv/fdroid:/data/fdroid nomore201/playmaker
+docker run -d --name playmaker -p 5000:5000 -v /srv/fdroid:/data/fdroid nomore201/playmaker
 ```

 **REQUIRED** **You need to insert you google credentials in the configuration file!!**.
-Copy `playmaker.conf` inside `/srv/fdroid` and modify it.
-Credentials have this structure:
+You can copy the conf file in the working directory (in this case `/srv/fdroid`), otherwise playmaker will take care of creating an empty conf file for you, which you should edit.
+Credentials have this structure

 ```
 # parts inside square brackets are not mandatory
 email = <google_user>[@gmail.com]
-password = <google_passowrd> | <app specific_password>
+password = <google_password> | <app specific_password>
 ```

-Otherwise you can run it from the command line, but this is not recommended since you need to setup the android sdk and the fdroidserver tools
+Otherwise you can install it in a virtual env and then launch the `pm-server` script.

 ```
-usage: playmaker.py [-h] [-f] [-d]

-Apk and fdroid repository manager with a web interface.

-optional arguments:
-  -h, --help    show this help message and exit
-  -f, --fdroid  Enable fdroid integration
-  -d, --debug   Enable debug output
+python setup.py install
+pm-server --fdroid --debug
 ```

 <a name="todos"/>